Hedera-helix/rtm_plant_trait_combination/README.md

 R code is based on R version 4.1.0 "Camp Pontanezen".

 ### Data availability
-A version of the original dataset and trained models can be found here: https://gitlab.com/eya95/multi-traitretrieval
+An unprocessed version of the original dataset and trained models can be found here: https://gitlab.com/eya95/multi-traitretrieval

-Finished RTM data are not included.
+Finished RTM datasets are not included for storage reasons.
 Please contact us in case you need them.